JumpTheShark/JS_MiMiC_Architecture/README.md

 * Secondly, mediator to be chosen receives task package and put all executives tasks into the queue.
 As the time comes, executive tasks begin to be handled in order they are described.
 Tasks are able to share their output as argument for each other, within one task package.

 * The execution of a single executive task is followed by several notices:
- - Core is searching for mapping { executive task : module } to find the module for completing the task.
+ - Core is searching for mapping ```{ executive task : module }``` to find the module for completing the task.
  - Module receives arguments that described for it.
 Argument can be hardcoded from CU or during the output return of another task.
  - During code execution, module is able to request some data without itself, by calling another executive task with arguments.
-Note that it is the only way to get something from outside the module code, *libraries direct using is not recommended and may be forbidden in future*.
+Note that this is the only way to get something from outside the module code, *libraries direct using is not recommended and may be forbidden in future*.
  - When module requests an outsource data, its execution is frozed until the data be got.
 Called executive task is put in the task queue.
  - When completed, module can return only one result (or error), meaning that it can not be separated on two different datas as arguments.